mosip/inji-verify/inji-verify-sdk/Readme.md

 }
 ```

-## 📋 What You'll Get Back
+## Response Received

-When verification is complete, you'll receive results like this:
+When verification is completed, the response received is as below:

 ```javascript
 {